JoyBoyCr7/projectpt2/Readme.md

 * Balldontlie API

 ## Installation
-* At the far right of the username of the github account on this page you'l find Fork.
+* At the far right of the username of the github account on this page you'll find Fork.
 Click it.
-* To the far right of main you'l see Code.
+* To the far right of main you'll see Code.
 Click code and Clone using SSH is you can.
 Copy the link you see.
 * Open Terminal and CD into a folder you want to save this file in.
-* Type "Git clone" and past the link you copied from github in the terminal.
+* Type "Git clone" followed it up with pasting the link you copied from github in the terminal.
 * You should see it cloning

-### Details about Difficulties
+## My
-There balldontlie API doesnt have up to date data on older retired player or players that are not popular.
-So at times, older players wont have data on thier physical attributes.
+Test your NBA Knowledge at

 ### Daily Schedule
 | day | TODO|
 |-----|-----|
 | 1 | Set everything up along with the APi|